 08:45 – A side salad, consisting of a bed of lettuce and an orange twist, of course, and what looks like a whole damn tomato.

 09:00 – “Crispy onion rings.
 This is a new side dish.”
 Oh to live in a world where onion rings were novel and not a refuge of the hungover.

 10:26 – A fruit salad with a MASSIVE TWIST OF ORANGE.
 Why do you need the fruit on top of fruit?
 What are you getting out of it?

 10:57 – The cameraman, likely bored of static shots of what can loosely be called ‘food’, decides to do a pan of Cupid’s Fruit for Two, a name which suggests, incredibly presumptuously, that anybody would want to share a dessert.
 The pan is as disgusting as anything in the rest of this video and suggests the cameraman would like to fuck this dessert, but honestly it’s probably closer to a human than it is to food, so you go ahead, lecherous cameraman.

-11:52 – A waitress who is almost certainly dead by the year of our lord 2017 appears to very badly pretend to serve somebody food, which is a grim ending to this grim video.
+11:52 – A waitress who is almost certainly dead by now very badly pretends to serve somebody food, which is a grim ending to this grim video.

 I no longer want to eat and you shouldn’t either.
 But if you do, there’s still a Cobb & Co in Taupō.
 I recommend the orange twist and bed of lettuce.

 The Spinoff’s food content is brought to you by Freedom Farms.
 They believe talking about food is nearly as much fun as eating it, and they’re excited to facilitate some good conversations around food provenance in Aotearoa New Zealand.